charlesaloaye/NoteApp-Fullstack/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [MIT](MIT) file for details.

 ---